jasonsjones/data-structures/packages/singly-linked-list/README.md

 -   ### indexOf(nodeData)

     Returns the index of the first node containing the provided `nodeData`.
-If a node cannot be found containing the provided data, -1 is returned.
+If a node cannot be found containing the provided data, null is returned.

 -   ### contains(nodeData)